ned14/outcome/doc/src/content/tutorial/advanced/interop/value-or-error.md

 ## Implementation

-Outcome's machinery for implementing `ValueOrError` conversion is user extensible by injection of specialisations of the `value_or_error<DEST, SRC>` type into the `OUTCOME_V2_NAMESPACE::convert` namespace.
+Outcome's machinery for implementing `ValueOrError` conversion is user extensible by injection of specialisations of the {{% api "value_or_error<T, U>" %}} type into the `OUTCOME_V2_NAMESPACE::convert` namespace.

-Outcome's default `convert::value_or_error<DEST, SRC>` implementation explicitly excludes Outcome `result` and `outcome` types from the default mechanism as there is a major gotcha:
+Outcome's default `convert::value_or_error<T, U>` implementation explicitly excludes Outcome `result` and `outcome` types from the default mechanism as there is a major gotcha: the `ValueOrError` matched type's `.value()` is often not callable in constexpr as it can throw, which makes this conversion mechanism pretty much useless for constexpr code.
+Besides, `outcome` has a converting constructor overload for `result` inputs which is constexpr capable.

-Outcome's `.value()` is often not callable in constexpr as it can throw, which makes this mechanism pretty much useless for constexpr code.
-Thus separate explicit converting constructors exist which constexpr convert from any Outcome type (though note that `result` construction from `outcome` does use the `ValueOrError` mechanism).
+Note that if you do enable `outcome` inputs, a `result` will match an input `outcome`, but silently dropping any exception state.
+This is probably undesirable.

-Examples of how to implement your own `convert::value_or_error<DEST, SRC>` converter is demonstrated in the worked example, next.
+Examples of how to implement your own `convert::value_or_error<T, U>` converter is demonstrated in the worked example, next.